-While recruiting agencies can be effective ways of bringing great talent into your organization, their fees can be expensive.
-Many charge up to 35% of a new hire’s first year’s wages.
-Different agencies have different billing models.
+While recruiting agencies can be effective ways of bringing great talent into your organization, their fees can be steep.
+Some charge up to 35% of a new hire’s first year wages, but different agencies have different billing models.

 Recruiting Within Your Own Company